Cart 0

 Dr. Catherine Farrell is a Senior Research and Adjunct Teaching Fellow at Trinity College Dublin.
 A lifetime restoration practitioner and ecologist, her current research focuses on developing mechanisms to support, monitor and communicate the benefits of nature restoration across environmental and social impact levels.
 A founding member of Natural Capital Ireland, she worked on the EPA funded research project INCASE, applying the UN SEEA Ecosystem Accounting framework at catchment scale in Ireland.
 She is a Board member of Hometree, and a member of the Community Wetlands Forum, with extensive experience in wetland, coastal, peatland and woodland conservation projects.
 Catherine has a strong commitment to community engagement and innovation in nature conservation and restoration (bottom up), while recognising the integral need for strong and functional supporting systems (top down).

-Martha Farrell, Maharees Conservation Group, Chair
+Martha Farrell, Maharees Conservation Group, Founding Member and Director

 Margaret Flaherty, Wild Atlantic Nature LIFE, Community Engagement Officer